 This information will provide you with some great information about where you need to focus your content strategy now and into the future.

 How much time do you put into your titles when you write blog posts?
 Do you just write the first thing that comes to mind?
-Or, do you take time to craft your titles carefully based on previous posts, keywords, and other information?
+Or, do you take time to craft your blog post titles carefully based on previous posts, keywords, and other information?